 So What Is This Third Country You Can Visit?

 From large European nations to tiny microstates, now is where it gets really interesting.
 There is one country in the world which has no land – the Sovereign Military Order of Malta – or for writers’ convenience the SMOM.

 To cut a long story very short, the Order originate from the late 11th century when they were created as a sort of military medical unit, the original M*A*S*H. They were based in Jerusalem, before heading to Cyprus, then the island of Rhodes, then Malta where they appropriated the local name.

-They were ejected from Malta by Napoleon, then the British beat Napoleon and gave the SMOM Malta back, before getting cold feet and deciding it was best they keep it for themselves.
+They were ejected from Malta by Napoleon, then the British beat Napoleon and gave Malta back to the SMOM, before getting cold feet and deciding it was best they keep it for themselves.

-The SMOM was homeless for a long time, before in 1834 the Pope gave them a palace in Rome with extraterritorial status, just as an embassy is given (as Julian Assange can confirm).
-The SMOM took the idea and ran with it, making their own passports and stamps, just like any normal country right?
+The SMOM was homeless for a long time, when in 1834 the Pope gave them a palace in Rome with extraterritorial status, just as an embassy is given (as Julian Assange can confirm).
+The SMOM took the idea and ran with it, making their own passports and stamps, just like any normal country, right?